mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 Used by PISP, DFSP

 The `DELETE /consents/<ID>` request is used to request the revokation of a previously agreed consent.
-The switch should be sure not to delete the consent physically; instead, information relating to the consent should be marked as deleted and requests relating to the consent should not be honoured.
+For tracing and auditing purposes, the switch should be sure not to delete the consent physically; instead, information relating to the consent should be marked as deleted and requests relating to the consent should not be honoured.

 > Note: the ALS should verify that the participant who is requesting the deletion is either the
 > initiator named in the consent or the account holding institution named in the consent.
 If any